 “There are not enough staff to deliver quality care.”

-Elders in aged care are being neglected due to lack of staff.
-This is according to ANMF NSW branch senior professional officer Helen Macukewicz, who will speak at the Conference about how staffing levels affect elder abuse in residential care.
+Elders in aged care are being neglected due to lack of staff, says ANMF NSW senior professional officer Helen Macukewicz, who will speak at the Conference about how staffing levels affect elder abuse in residential care.

 “Our members tell us they were often the only registered nurse for up to 200 people across multiple sites.”

 Ms Macukewicz said staffing shortages also meant unsafe medication management practices.

 A worker surveyed in the 2016 ANMF NSW report on elder abuse in aged care said staff were unable to complete all their tasks.